rlespinasse/canary/backend/index.md

-some changes and some other things
+changes and some other things